 - Assessment occurs after the content has been covered thus enabling the acquisition of the necessary knowledge and skills prior to assessment.
-In subjects/units where skills acquisition is required, ongoing practice of these skills occurs during the webinars to facilitate development of these skills prior to assessment. - Information about assessment (including moderation, grading, feedback, rubrics, instructions) is transparent and communicated to students on the subject/unit site of the Higher Education Learning Portal (HELP), and in plain language by the first week of the semester. - Assessment is designed to be equitable and inclusive of all students and study modes. - Student workload requirements for completion of assessment items are consistent across yearequivalent units.
+Only taught knowledge and skills may be assessed.
+In subjects/units where skills acquisition is required, ongoing practice of these skills occurs during webinars and residential schools to facilitate development of these skills prior to assessment. - Information about assessment (including moderation, grading, feedback, rubrics, instructions) is transparent and communicated to students on the subject site of the Higher Education Learning Portal (HELP), in plain language, by the first week of the Trimester. - Assessment is designed to be equitable and inclusive of all students and study modes. - Student workload requirements for completion of assessment items are consistent across yearequivalent subjects.
 Course-level assessment design balances student and staff workloads within and across teaching periods.
-It is feasible for students to complete assessment and for staff to mark and provide feedback on assessment within the subject/unit timeframe so that students have adequate time to understand and incorporate feedback. - Results and feedback on marked assessment items are to be provided within 3 weeks of the due date of the assessment.
-For a subject/unit of standard length: - a. the maximum weighting of an assessment item is 60% of the total summative assessment for the subject/unit - b. the minimum weighting of an assessment item is 10% of the total summative assessment for the subject/unit - c. the maximum weighting for the group component of teamwork is 50% of the total summative assessment for the subject/ unit d. the maximum number of summative assessments per subject/unit is 3
+It is feasible for students to complete assessment and for staff to mark and provide feedback on assessment within the subject/unit timeframe so that students have adequate time to understand and incorporate feedback. - Results and feedback on marked assessment items are to be provided within 2 weeks of the due date of the assessment OR at least 1 week before a subsequent assessment item is due.

+- For a subject of standard length: - a. the maximum weighting of an assessment item is 60% of the total summative assessment for the subject/unit - b. the minimum weighting of an assessment item is 10% of the total summative assessment for the subject/unit - c. the maximum weighting for the group component of teamwork is 50% of the total summative assessment for the subject/ unit - d. the maximum number of summative assessments per subject/unit is 3 - Where multi-part assessment Items are used in a course, the total number of items across all multi-part Assessment Items is limited to 5